 AH 371, 372.
-Studies in the History of Spanish Art
+Studies in the History of

+Spanish Art

 BU 385, 386.
 Topics in Business

 A. Marketing

 B. Investments

+C. Management

-C. Management D. Accounting
+D. Accounting

 E. Production

 EC 381, 382.
 Studies in Economics

 FL 391, 392.
 Field Experience Abroad

 FS 381, 382.
 Advanced Language Study

-Studies in Spanish Literature

 FS 383, 384.

-FS 385, 386.
-Contemporary Spanish Civilization GO 381, 382.
-Studies in Politics HI 381, 382.
-Topics in History MU 335, 336.
-Studies in Music SO 381, 382.
-Topics in Sociology TH 381, 382.
-History of Spanish Theater For more information, consult the study-abroad brochure.
-SEMESTER IN INDIA The New York State Independent College Consortium for Study in India (Skidmore, Bard, Hartwick, St. Lawrence, and Hobart and William Smith Colleges) offers a one-semester academic program in India every fall that carries seventeen semester hours of credit.
+Studies in Spanish Literature FS 385, 386.
+Contemporary Spanish Civilization

+GO 381, 382, Studies in Politics

+Topics in History HI 381, 382.

+MU 335, 336.
+Studies in Music Topics in Sociology SO 381, 382.

+History of Spanish Theater TH 381, 382.
+For more information, consult the study-abroad brochure SEMESTER IN INDIA The New York State Independent College Consortium for Study in India (Skidmore, Bard, Hartwick, St. Lawrence, and Hobart and William Smith Colleges) offers a one-semester academic program in India every fall that carries seventeen semester hours of credit.
 Students live and study in two locations -Mussoorie, in the foothills of the Himalaya, and the city of Jaipur.
-Courses offered (see page 69 for descriptions): AS 101, 102.
-Language and Culture in India Historical, Cultural, and Social Background of Indian Development Contemporary Issues in Indian AS 202.
-Social and Cultural Development AS 376.
-Directed Field Study in India Information on the Semester in India may be obtained from Professor Robert Linrothe, in the Department of Art and Art History and the Office of International Programs.
+Courses offered (see Asian Studies for de- AS 101, 102.
+Language and Culture in India AS 201.
+Historical, Cultural, and Social Background of Indian Development AS 202.
+Contemporary Issues in Indian Social and Cultural Development AS 376.
+Directed Field Study in India Information on the Semester in India may be obtained from the director of the Asian Studies Program or the Office of International Programs.
 SEMESTER IN LONDON Skidmore offers a variety of study programs in the heart of London each spring semester.
 The program is accompanied by a Skidmore faculty director.
 Applicants must have strong Skidmore faculty references and normally an achievement record of 3.0 or higher.
 Courses in the London program are pre-approved for transfer credit.
 The total cost of the program is equivalent to tuition, room, and board in Saratoga Springs.
 Skidmore students on financial aid may apply their loans and significant portions of their scholarship awards to the program.
 Information and application forms are available from the Office of International Programs.
 SHAKESPEARE PROGRAMME This fall semester program offers in-depth Shakespeare studies in London and Stratfordupon-Avon.
 Students earn from twelve to eighteen semester hours of credit.
 Admission is selective.
 For additional information, consult Professor Lary Opitz, Theater Department.
 Courses offered:

 EN 314.
 Contemporary Poetry

 EN 316.
 Nineteenth Century Novel

 EN 343.
-Elizabethan and Jacobean Drama
+Elizabethan and Jacobean Drama EN 345.
+Shakespeare: Comedies, Histories,

-EN 345.
-Shakespeare: Comedies, Histories, and Romances
+and Romances

 EN 346.
 Shakespeare: The Tragedies

+Theater and Culture II: Genesis of Theatrical Modernism

+TH 231 Directina

 TH 230.
-Theater and Culture II: Genesis of

-Theatrical Modernism TH 231 Directing

 Acting Styles TH 303.